Diagnosis

 Preparing for your appointment

-You're likely to start by seeing your primary health care provider.
-Then you might be referred to a specialist in hormonal disorders (endocrinologist).
+You're likely to start by seeing your primary healthcare professional.
+Then you might be referred to a specialist in hormonal conditions called an endocrinologist.

 Here's some information to help you get ready for your appointment.
-You may want to take a family member or friend along, if possible, to help you remember the information.
+Take a family member or friend along if you can.
+This person can help you remember the information that your care team gives you.

 What you can do

-• All medications, vitamins, herbs and other supplements you take, including doses
+• All medicines, vitamins, herbs and other supplements you take, including doses.

 • What's likely causing my symptoms?